DominikGorecki/vulcanlab/documentation/ai_context/dot_claude/commands/spec.md

 ## Hard requirements
 - You MUST read `documentation/patterns.md` first.
 If it does not exist or is empty, stop and ask.
+- You MUST ask clarifying questions first, but ONLY ask the minimum number needed.
+Maximum is 10, not a target.
-- You MUST ask clarifying questions first (up to 10).
-Wait for the user's answers before writing the spec file.
+- You MUST wait for the user's answers before writing the spec file.
 - You MUST write the spec to `documentation/work/<slug>.spec.md`.
 - `<slug>` is derived from the spec title: lowercase, ASCII letters and digits, replace spaces with hyphens, collapse multiple hyphens, trim hyphens.
 - If the output spec file already exists, stop and ask what to do.